nikhilmule/Web_Scraping/README.md

 # Web_Scraping
-Web-scarping of website using beautiful soup, JSON
+Web-scarping of website for accessing the store details and addresses using beautiful soup JSON, Pandas are used for parsing data and organizing data